shivrya/student-repo-webdev/hw4/code-review.md

 ## Code Review Exercise

-### Issue #1: Accessibility : Form input misses its corresponding label tag
+### Issue #1: Accessibility : Form Input Misses Its Corresponding Label Tag

 Issue: Form input misses corresponding labels.
 Input tag is not correctly associated with a label tag by making the "for" field of the label tag matches the "id" field of the input tag.
 The input tag should have a label tag with for the field of the label to be identical to that of the "id" field in the input tag.